'Slave law' protests turn violent in Budapest

-A fourth night of demonstrations turned violent in Budapest on Sunday when thousands took to the streets to protest at what they call a "slave law" -- new legislation allowing employers to ask workers to take on up to 400 hours of overtime a year.
+Another night of protests turned violent in Budapest on Sunday when thousands of people took to the streets over what they call a "slave law" -- new legislation allowing employers to ask workers to take on up to 400 hours of overtime a year.

 Clashes with police began when protesters arrived at the headquarters of state-run television station MTVA and tried to storm the building, CNN affiliate ATV Hungary reports.